I have given several interviews that tell about my writing experience. Here's one.

 Interviewer: What do you think the future holds for a writer?

 Sheron: This is a watershed time for publishing and writing.
 Everything is changing.
 And fast.
 People are scrambling.
 The traditional publishers are in trouble.
 No longer are they the gatekeepers of what gets published, but anyone can publish.
 It’s up to the readers to decide what they want to read.
 The problem for the writer is to connect with the reader that wants to read what he is writing.
 Discoverability.
 Also, the writer has to do it all or hire out people to help with the editing, cover design, or marketing.
 The creative writer has to become a businessperson.
 Everyone is jumping up and down wanting to be notice, and it often feels like everyone else is yelling louder than I am.

 Interviewer: I think ultimately it’ll come down to quality.
 Give readers a reason not to stray too far or for too long.
 What are you working on at the moment?

-Sheron: My next book, A World Too Far, is scheduled to be published late summer 2016.
+Sheron: My next book, The Weight of Gravity, is scheduled to be published summer 2018.
 My goal for the next while is to get the writing in this next book clean and correct, to learn how to market better, to format and to get it submitted without losing my mind.
 I am an edit fanatic and can’t leave well enough alone.
 I am a perfectionist who isn’t perfect…but I keep trying.
 I am not technically adept, but I am excited and challenged.
 I love what I do, except for the odd Thursday when I'm pulling out my hair, usually over edits or formatting.
-I tell my husband not to worry about me alone when he travels in his job or to go ahead and play golf when he wants.
+I tell my husband not to worry about me being alone when he travels in his job or to go ahead and play golf when he wants.
 I am fine and busy and happy.
 I am getting published, selling well, and my father is in heaven on a cushy cloud reading and enjoying my stories.